JamesDolphin/discordGo---ReadMe/README.md

 - **GENERAL USERS SHOULD NOT HAVE THE ABILITY TO TYPE IN CHANNELS THE BOT CAN READ**
 - **SET UP YOUR SERVER PERMISSIONS CAREFULLY**
+- **ITS STRONGLY RECOMMENDED IF YOU ARE SENDING RCON COMMANDS (NAMES/LOGOS/SCORES) THAT YOU ADD THE SERVERS BEFORE ITS LIVE OTHERWISE YOU COULD SEE INCORRECT RESULTS**

 - !help - no arguments - sends you here!